pretorh/lfs-notes/steps/1-temp-system.md

 These mostly use `make DESTDIR=$LFS install` when installing

-These all have negligible build times.
-Overall: 5.7x real
+These all have negligible build times

 Most of these configure with `prefix`, `host` and `build=$(build-aux/config.guess)`